josefnpat/roguecraft-squadron/dev/story/script.md

 **Ruby Patton:** I heard you were an actor before joining the military.

-**Rosa Dietrich:** I was, but don't think that makes me unqualified, sir.
+**Rosa Dietrich:** Sir ... yes I was, but don't think that makes me unqualified.
 I resent that you bring up my history, it makes me feel like you think I'm unprepared.

 **Ruby Patton:** I ...

-**Rosa Dietrich:** I have served on many ships, and I have surpassed expectations.
+**Rosa Dietrich:** I have served on many ships and I have surpassed expectations.
 Everything I have done has been on the merit of my ability.

 **Ruby Patton:** I didn't mean to offend, Rosa.
-Takeda had told me you were talented, and I agree.
+Takeda has nothing but high praise and I trust in her judgment.

 **Rosa Dietrich:** I'm sorry, sir.
 I ...
 Usually people question my ability, because I used to be an actor.